alejandrohdez00/alejandrohdez00.github.io/_posts/2024-10-27-creativity-recombination.md

 (You can check his work [here](https://nfgaleria.com/artista/pipo-hernandez-rivero/) if you like.
 I personally love it!)

 Some months later I delivered my Master's thesis called "Alien Recombination: Exploring Concept Blends Beyond Human Cognitive Availability" at the Technical University of Munich.
-I carried out this research along a fantastic team of researchers from the Center of Human and Machines at the Max Planck Institute for Human Development and the Max Planck Institute for Intelligent Systems.
+I had the privilege of carrying out this research along a fantastic team of researchers from the Max Planck Institute for Human Development and the Max Planck Institute for Intelligent Systems.

 In this project we thought about ways to make machines more creative.
 This is a very ambitious goal to be honest, a master's thesis is not enough to tackle this problem in full depth, mostly because we do not know exactly where the problem ends.